Atcsy/DesignPicker/readme.md

 # [Live Demo](https://atcsy.github.io/DesignPicker/)

 this App connects to the behanced API.
 And you can browse the designs from there.
-You can pick designs from there and save to personal account of this app.
+You can pick designs from there and save to a personal account.

 # Technologies used: